Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 Nearly 40 years later, when Smothers was awarded an honorary Emmy for his work on the show, he jokingly thanked the writers he said had gotten him fired.
 He also showed that the years had not dulled his outspokenness.

 “It’s hard for me to stay silent when I keep hearing that peace is only attainable through war,” Smothers said at the 2008 Emmy Awards as his brother sat in the audience, beaming.
-He dedicated his award to those “who feel compelled to speak out and are not afraid to speak to power and won’t shut up and refuse to be silenced.”
+He dedicated his award to those “who feel compelled to speak out and are not afraid to speak to power and won’t shut up.”

 During the three years the show was on television, the brothers constantly battled with CBS censors and occasionally outraged viewers as well, particularly when Smothers joked that Easter “is when Jesus comes out of his tomb and if he sees his shadow, he goes back in and we get six more weeks of winter.”
 At Christmas, when other hosts were sending best wishes to soldiers fighting overseas, Smothers offered his to draft dodgers who had moved to Canada.

-Note: This story has been updated to correct that Smothers’ father was in the Army, not the Navy, and that his wife’s name is Marcy, not Marie.